National Youth Day of Yuva Diwas is celebrated in India to spread the awareness of unity and perseverance among the youth of the country.

 He was a great disciple of Ramakrishna Paramahamsa, who was a Hindu mystic and religious leader of the 19th century in Bengal.

-After Ramakrishna’s death, Vivekananda founded the Ramakrishna Mission or Ramakrishna Math on May 1, 1897, to carry out religious teachings, educational and philanthropic activities in India and abroad.
+After Ramakrishna’s death, Vivekananda founded the Ramakrishna Mission or Ramakrishna Math on May 1, 1897, to carry out religious teachings, and educational and philanthropic activities in India and abroad.

 National Youth Day Significance